Transcript: “Fantastic Beasts” Press Conference

-J.K.: No, seriously.
+Jo: No, seriously.
 I’m very comfortable with the question.
 I can’t tell you everything I would like to say because this is – obviously – a five-part story, so there’s lots to unpack in that relationship.
 I will say that you will see Dumbledore as a younger man and quite a troubled man.
-Because he wasn’t always this age.
+Because he wasn’t always the sage.
 He was always very clever, and he was what… we’ll see what I think is an informative period of his life.
-As far as his sexuality is concerned, watch his face.
+As far as his sexuality is concerned, watch this space.

 Audience member 5: Hi.
 Leading up to the last question… this is a two-part question.
 First one is for Jo and the Davids.
 How did you evolve into creating five movies?